NBISweden/development-guidelines/README.md

 The NBIS team of system developers are more than happy to try to answer any questions you may have about the contents of this document.
-We are available on Slack.
+We are available on the NBIS Slack.
 The "code-review-forum" channel is a good place to ask.

 Remember, these guidelines are supposed to make everything we produce better, so that we can say *"I was a part of that!"*.
 It is important